Jim Murphy (Texas politician): Committee appointments

-Murphy currently sits on these House committees: (1) Corrections (Chair) (2) Ways and Means.
+Murphy served on the Corrections and Ways and Means committees.
 In 2007, he was elected president of the freshman class in the House.
 During his first term, he authored and passed 15 bills, the most by any first-time member.
 During the 84th Legislative Session, Murphy was elected Texas House Republican Caucus Floor Leader.

 Personal life

 Murphy is married to Kathleen J. Pace-Murphy, a professor at the Houston School of Nursing within the University of Texas System.
 Pace-Murphy is a geriatric nurse practitioner.
 The Murphys have two sons.